 The first thing you’ll notice about the GART60 is its stylish single-cutaway appearance and glossy arched top body.
 The GART60 also features poplar as its body tonewood – known for its characteristic well-balanced tone.

 As far as electronics go, this guitar is loaded with two Infinity R humbuckers with ceramic magnets.
 The latter’s stronger field tends to result in a hotter output, which should be a good fit for those wanting to take on rock and metal.
 Tone-sculpting is rather fuss-free on this guitar, which features a master tone knob and dedicated volume pots for each humbucker.

 6Oscar Schmidt OE20

-Listed at around $200, the Oliver Schmidt OE20 has all the makings of an LP – from a single cutaway to dual humbuckers to a Tune-o-matic and stoptail bridge – without the corresponding price tag.
+Going for abouot $200, the Oliver Schmidt OE20 has all the makings of a Les Paul – from a single cutaway to dual humbuckers to a tune-o-matic bridge – without the corresponding price tag.